Nio Ko Bokk — surfer at golden sunset, Dakar

 Personal stories + text cards.
 No news footage.

 No external news footage.
 No voiceover statistics.
-Instead: text cards over poetic imagery — waves, nets, prayer, silence.
+Text cards over poetic imagery instead.
+Waves, nets, prayer, silence.
 The friend's story arrives here, grounding the danger in a specific human experience.
 Sound design carries most of the emotional weight.
 Less music, more atmosphere.
-In 2024, more than 9,000 people died on this route — the deadliest migration crossing in the world.
+In 2024, more than 9,000 people died attempting this crossing.
+The deadliest migration route in the world.

 Act 03 The Ocean That Renews Theme: Turning danger into possibility